learnbyexample/cli-computing/cli_computing.md

 787224

 # %N gives quoted filenames
-# if input is a link, path it points to is also displayed
+# if the input is a link, the path it points to is also displayed
 $ stat -c '%N' words.txt
 'words.txt' -> '/usr/share/dict/words'
 ```